-- B. Policy: Employ BEST MANAGEMENT PRACTICES to minimize potential associated water quality impacts when development activity takes place adjacent to stream banks. - Assure coordination and enforcement of restrictions and protection for wetlands, streams and their buffers with all agencies responsible for development review. - C. Policy: Discourage alteration of, obstruction of and construction in existing stream courses and stream banks and alteration of the natural drainage patterns, unless adequate MEASURES TO MITIGATE potential adverse impacts are included in the development. - Address design and placement of storm water management, roads, limits of grading and clearing, installation of public and private utilities in the zoning, subdivision, road and stormwater management ordinances and regulations. - D. Policy: Maintain or improve WATER QUALITY in streams by providing incentives to: - Establish buffers and implement soil conservation and water quality plans for development, agricultural and forestry activities; - cluster development activities to decrease areas of disturbance and limit amount of impervious surface in stream watersheds; - iii. effect both quality and quantity improvements in new stormwater management structures; - iv. use retrofit measures to address stormwater management problems; - avoid use of streams and their buffers as required by state regulation for stormwater management; - vi. plant forested buffers, and - vii. utilize sustainable alternative methods to water commercial livestock. - E. Policy: Establish natural preserves, PARKS and education areas adjacent to water courses. - 2.2.4 Objectives: Maintain and enhance FOREST COVER to maintain biological productivity and habitat values throughout the county by enhancing and restoring riparian forest ecosystems, minimizing the impacts of forestry activities on water quality, and providing for a net increase in forest vegetation in the Critical Area. - A. Policy: Manage forest and woodland to maintain MAXIMUM VALUES for wildlife, water quality, timber, recreation and other resources, recognizing that in some cases these uses may be mutually exclusive. - B. Policy: Pursue INCREASED FOREST ACREAGE and managed woodlands, particularly in the critical area. - C. Policy: Minimize the removal of trees associated with development activities, and, mitigate the impacts of TREE REMOVAL:
+- i.
+Establish minimum tidal and nontidal wetlands buffers according to state and federal law and require a setback from these buffers to limit disturbance in the buffers during construction. - ii.
+Assure coordination and enforcement of restrictions and protection for wetlands, streams and their buffers with all agencies responsible for development review. - B. Policy: Employ BEST MANAGEMENT PRACTICES to minimize potential associated water quality impacts when development activity takes place adjacent to stream banks. - i.
+Assure coordination and enforcement of restrictions and protection for wetlands, streams and their buffers with all agencies responsible for development review. - C. Policy: Discourage alteration of, obstruction of and construction in existing stream courses and stream banks and alteration of the natural drainage patterns, unless adequate MEASURES TO MITIGATE potential adverse impacts are included in the development. - i.
+Address design and placement of storm water management, roads, limits of grading and clearing, installation of public and private utilities in the zoning, subdivision, road and stormwater management ordinances and regulations. - D. Policy: Maintain or improve WATER QUALITY in streams by providing incentives to: - i. establish buffers and implement soil conservation and water quality plans for development, agricultural and forestry activities; - ii. cluster development activities to decrease areas of disturbance and limit amount of impervious surface in stream watersheds; - iii. effect both quality and quantity improvements in new stormwater management structures; - iv. use retrofit measures to address stormwater management problems; - v. avoid use of streams and their buffers as required by state regulation for stormwater management; - vi. plant forested buffers, and - vii. utilize sustainable alternative methods to water commercial livestock. - E. Policy: Establish natural preserves, PARKS and education areas adjacent to water courses. - 2.2.4 Objectives: Maintain and enhance FOREST COVER to maintain biological productivity and habitat values throughout the county by enhancing and restoring riparian forest ecosystems, minimizing the impacts of forestry activities on water quality, and providing for a net increase in forest vegetation in the Critical Area. - A. Policy: Manage forest and woodland to maintain MAXIMUM VALUES for wildlife, water quality, timber, recreation and other resources, recognizing that in some cases these uses may be mutually exclusive.

+- B. Policy: Pursue INCREASED FOREST ACREAGE and managed woodlands, particularly in the critical area. - C. Policy: Minimize the removal of trees associated with development activities, and, mitigate the impacts of TREE REMOVAL:

-- 2.2.5 Objective: Limit human activity and development on STEEP LANDS to protect water quality and aquatic habitat; to minimize hazards of flooding, landslides, erosion, and pollution; and to maintain areas of high biodiversity. - A. Policy: Preserve slopes GREATER THAN 25 PERCENT from disturbance or development in the rural preservation district. - B. Policy: Discourage development activities on SLOPES OF 15% TO 25% to avoid the potential associated water quality impacts from the development of steep slopes unless there is no viable alternative.
+2.2.5 Objective: Limit human activity and development on STEEP LANDS to protect water quality and aquatic habitat; to minimize hazards of flooding, landslides, erosion, and pollution; and to maintain areas of high biodiversity.

+- A. Policy: Preserve slopes GREATER THAN 25 PERCENT from disturbance or development in the rural preservation district. - B. Policy: Discourage development activities on SLOPES OF 15% TO 25% to avoid the potential associated water quality impacts from the development of steep slopes unless there is no viable alternative. - 2.2.6 Objective: Sensitive Areas maps # 1-74 prepared by KCI Technologies at a scale of 1'' = 600'' depicting the location of these features are incorporated herein by reference as if set out in full.